-On the other hand, you can export HEIC files as PNG but this isn’t the same as automatic saving as PNG.
-And even if you use third-party software, you need to tell the app which images to convert.
+On the other hand, you can export HEIC files as PNG, but this isn’t the same as automatic saving as PNG.
+And even if you use a third-party software, you need to tell the app which images to convert.

 One way or the other, automatic conversions on iOS and macOS devices require administrative permissions to access native Apple apps.
 At the time of writing, these are available to Apple’s developers and a handful of third-party companies.

-Why Does iPhones Use the HEIC File Type?
+Why do iPhones use the HEIC file type?

 The primary reason Apple opted for the HEIC format is the balance of image size and quality.
 That is, HEIC compression protocols allow you to take high-quality, high-resolution images that don’t take up a lot of space.
 And the benefits are multifold.

 Firstly, you’re not likely to use all the memory on your iPhone after just a few days of happy-go-lucky snapping.
 Then, image transfers, especially via wireless protocols, are much faster.
 This also allows you to store or backup more images on your iCloud account without purchasing extra space.

 Of course, the HEIC format isn’t perfect, but then it’s relatively new.
 In time, you can expect HEIC conversions to become a native option for all operating systems.
 And until that time, you need to find third-party software that works well for you.